-1) Audit Fees include professional services rendered for the audit of our consolidated financial statements, reviews of our quarterly consolidated financial statements, related accounting consultations, and services provided in connection with our initial public offering and other regulatory filings.
+(1) Audit Fees include professional services rendered for the audit of our consolidated financial statements, reviews of our quarterly consolidated financial statements, related accounting consultations, and services provided in connection with our initial public offering and other regulatory filings.

-(2) Audit-Related Fees include due diligence services to support merger and acquisition activities.

-Tax Fees include the aggregate fees billed for services rendered for tax compliance, research and development, tax advice, and tax planning.
+- (2) Audit-Related Fees include due diligence services to support merger and acquisition activities. - (3) Tax Fees include the aggregate fees billed for services rendered for tax compliance, research and development, tax advice, and tax planning. - (4) All Other Fees include aggregate fees billed for services provided by the independent registered public accounting firm other than those disclosed above, including access to online accounting and tax research software applications.